-Wednesday 12th April – Dr Michael Walsh: Excavations on the 17th century warship, the London
+Wednesday 10th May (postponed from the 12th April) Dr Michael Walsh: Excavations on the 17th century warship, the London

 On 7th March 1665, a massive explosion ripped through the warship, London, killing all but 24 of the c 325 personnel on board.
 The remains of the ship are lying in two sections; both sites were designated in 2008.
 Cotswold Archaeology has been investigating the site since 2013 including desk-based assessments, geophysical surveys and underwater excavations.
 This talk will present the fascinating history of the ship and some of the results of our investigations.